bparanj/crystal/computer/networking/frame.md

 3. Boundaries: Frames have clear boundaries, allowing network devices to easily identify where one frame ends and another begins.
 This is similar to how picture frames define the boundaries of different images.

-4. Context: The frame provides context for the data it carries, including addressing information (source and destination MAC addresses) and error-checking mechanisms.
+4. Context: The frame provides context for the data it carries,  addressing information (source and destination MAC addresses) and error-checking mechanisms.

 5. Historical context: The term dates back to early data communication systems, where data was sent in fixed-length blocks or "frames" to simplify synchronization and error detection.

 6. Analogy to film: In motion picture film, individual images are called frames.
 Similarly, in networking, frames represent discrete units of data transmission.

-This terminology helps network engineers and administrators conceptualize how data is packaged and transmitted at this layer of network communication.
+This terminology represents how data is packaged and transmitted at this layer.